Back to all posts

 Give people a compelling reason to pull out their phones and scan your card.
 A simple incentive can make all the difference.
 Think about what would motivate your ideal customer.
 You could offer a simple discount, like 10% off their first order, to create an immediate benefit.
 Other ideas include providing access to exclusive content, a free digital download, or an entry into a contest.
 This not only encourages scans but also helps build a positive first impression and can foster customer loyalty right from the start.
 The goal is to make scanning your card feel like a valuable action, not just another task.

-Track Analytics to Measure Engagement
+Track Your Scans to Measure Engagement

 How do you know if your QR code is actually working?
 By tracking its performance.
 Many QR code generators offer analytics that show you how many people are scanning your code, when they’re scanning it, and even their general location.
 This data is incredibly valuable.
 Tracking the scans gives you direct feedback on how well your business cards are performing as a marketing tool.
 You can see which events or networking opportunities generate the most engagement and use these insights to refine your approach.
 It’s a simple way to measure the return on your investment and make data-driven decisions for future marketing efforts.